Wycliffe (TV series): Special (1997)

-Series 5 (1997–1998)
+Series 5 (1998)

-The final series of Wycliffe was originally aired on the ITV network in the summer of 1998.
-The Christmas special was originally aired about five months earlier in December 1997.

-The fifth and final series saw Jack Shepherd directing two episodes: "On Offer"; and "Standing Stone".
-During the filming of this series Jimmy Yuill fell ill with meningitis.
-While he was in hospital the production company, HTV, terminated his contract.
-Though he made a full recovery HTV then refused to allow him to return to the programme, apparently for insurance reasons.
-This caused considerable ill-feeling and Jack Shepherd made it clear that he did not wish to continue as Wycliffe.
+The fifth and final series saw Jack Shepherd directing two episodes: "On Offer", and "Standing Stone".
+During the filming of this series, Jimmy Yuill fell ill with meningitis.
+While he was in hospital, the production company, HTV, terminated his contract.
+Though he made a full recovery, HTV then refused to allow him to return to the programme, apparently for insurance reasons.
+This caused considerable ill-feeling, and Jack Shepherd made it clear that he did not wish to continue as Wycliffe.
 ITV did not recommission the programme.